Customer Experience Program: 4 Ingredients for Success

 Chatbots are also becoming increasingly leveraged to provide quick, automated and personalized customer experiences.
 For instance, flower gift retailer 1-800-Flowers launched GWYN (Gifts When You Need), an AI-powered gift suggestion provider that interacts with online customers and tailors recommendations based on the occasion, the sentiment and the gift’s recipient.

 The customer experience is mission critical today and can’t be ignored.
 As customer experience management becomes a growing priority, programs need to focus on creating a customer-centric culture, from the front-line to the C-Suite.
 There also needs to be a focus on leveraging customer data to take actions that will meet your customers’ wants and needs, all the while effectively leveraging the growing amount of technology that’s becoming readily available to you.
-These are the key ingredients you need to launch and maintain a success Customer Experience program.
+These are the key ingredients you need to launch and maintain a successful Customer Experience program.

 This article was originally published on iperceptions.com, and written by Duff Anderson, Co-founder of iperceptions.